-Highlights from Alianza´s corporate history such as the celebration of its fortieth anniversary, commemorated by the publication of a selection of its most successful and emblematic titles in hard cover; or the recent renovation of its pocketbook collection by one of the most internationally known Spanish designers, Manuel Estrada, or the many different important national and international prizes received by its authors serve as living proof that Alianza has been successful, in a fast moving and ever changing world, to maintain its position as a publishing house whose main goal has always been making great authors and texts available to the greatest number of readers possible.
+Highlights from Alianza´s corporate history such as the celebration of its fiftieth anniversary, commemorated by the publication of a selection of its most successful and emblematic titles; or the recent renovation of its pocketbook collection by one of the most internationally known Spanish designers, Manuel Estrada, or the many different important national and international prizes received by its authors serve as living proof that Alianza has been successful, in a fast moving and ever changing world, to maintain its position as a publishing house whose main goal has always been making great authors and texts available to the greatest number of readers possible.

 The proven ability of Alianza to reinvent itself over and over again while always maintaining its high standards of excellent translations and quality editions at accessible prices alongside its total commitment to its authors, great dedication to detail and guarantee of a long life in the same publishing house in all formats, including e-books, is a lasting and living testament to the principles on which it was founded.